Francisca Ordega: Bayelsa Queens

 Ordega began her career at the youth level for Bayelsa Queens, before being promoted to the professional side in 2008 where she played at Nigerian Women's Championship.

 Rivers Angels

 In 2011, she moved to Rivers Angels, one of the top clubs in Nigerian Women's Championship.

 WFC Rossiyanka

 In 2012, Ordega left Nigeria to sign with Russian champions Rossiyanka of the Russian Women's Football Championship.
-In November 2012, it was announced that Ordega and Rossiyanka mutually parted ways.
+In November 2012, it was announced that Ordega and Rossiyanka had mutually parted ways.

 Piteå IF

 In 2013, Ordega signed for Piteå IF in the Swedish Damallsvenskan.
-She scored her first goal on 26 May 2013 in a drawing effort against Vittsjö GIK.
-Between 2013 and 2015, she made 34 appearances and score 4 goals during her time in Sweden.
+She scored her first goal on 26 May 2013 in a draw against Vittsjö GIK.
+Between 2013 and 2015, she made 34 appearances and scored 4 goals during her time in Sweden.

 Washington Spirit

 Ordega then moved across the North Atlantic and signed with Washington Spirit in the National Women's Soccer League.
 In her first season with the Spirit, Ordega scored three goals and made two assists.
 She returned in 2016 to score two goals during the regular season.
 The Nigerian's most memorable Spirit goal came in the NWSL Semifinal when she scored in extra time to send the Spirit to its first ever NWSL Championship.

 In July 2017, Ordega suffered a knee injury that would limit her minutes for the remainder of the season.
 Despite the injury, she would still earn 14 appearances and scoring 4 goals.